 From 1900 to 1912 he directed the Band of the Charity College of San Juan and founded the Aguadilla Firefighters Band.
 Also, he presided over the Fine Arts Section of the Puerto Rican Athenaeum and created an octet that enlivened banquets, wedding receptions, and other social activities.

 Tizol gave luster to Puerto Rico’s music scene by sponsoring functions featuring national artists in various cultural and social centers.
-Also, he mentored and sponsored young talent and led the presentations of internationally recognized performers.
+Also, he mentored and sponsored young talent and directed the presentations of internationally recognized performers.

 From 1926 to 1928 Tizol conducted the Symphony Orchestra.
 Also, he was entrusted with the direction of the Insular Girls Home Band in the municipality of Cayey.

 In his later years, Tizol directed the National Guard Band and various chamber ensembles.
 His children, Jose de Jesus, Gervasio, and Mateo, were excellent violinists.
 Of the three, Gervasio was recognized as the most talented (he died at a young age in Spain).
-Mateo excelled as a director and Juan Tizol is remembered as mostly remembered as a valuable member of the Duke Ellington Orchestra and a progenitor of Latin jazz.
+Mateo excelled as a director and nephew, Juan Tizol is mostly remembered as a valuable member of the Duke Ellington Orchestra and a progenitor of Latin jazz.

-Some historians and researchers speculate that Manuel Tizol was the connection between Lt.
-James Reese Europe and Puerto Rico.
-Europe visited the island in May 1917 to recruit soldiers, reed and brass players for the 369th Regiment, which distinguished itself in battle during WW I and introduced an early form of jazz to France.
-To date, no one has determined who the connection is, but Tizol was a contractor for orchestras formed in San Juan for visiting opera companies and at least one ballet group.
-Also, according to Donald Thompson and Martha Moreno de Schwartz, Tizol pre-selected potential musicians for Europe prior to his visit to the island.
+Historians and researchers argue Manuel Tizol might be the “Puerto Rican Connection” sought by Lt.
+James Reese Europe.
+In brief, Europe visited the island in May 1917 to recruit soldiers, reed, and brass players for the 369th Regiment, which distinguished itself in battle during WWI and introduced an early form of jazz (proto-jazz) to France.
+Thus far, the connection is still being determined.
+Still, Tizol was a contractor for orchestras formed in San Juan, visiting opera companies and at least one ballet group, making him a logical choice.
+According to Donald Thompson and Martha Moreno de Schwartz, “Tizol prepared a list of potential musicians and recruits for Europe before he visited the island.”